trevordjones/blog/_posts/2014-07-07-change-default-devise-routes.md

 share: true
 ---

-## How to change the default Devise routes
+This is how you change the default Devise routes.

 If you are trying to change the default routes of Devise from '/users/sign_in' or '/users/sign_out' to something more like '/login' or '/logout' you've found out how.